vibewithxq/1791-terraform-module-task/README.md

 # Terraform AWS Infrastructure

 This repository contains a Terraform configuration to provision a robust and scalable infrastructure on AWS, including a Virtual Private Cloud (VPC), an Elastic Kubernetes Service (EKS) cluster, and an Amazon DocumentDB cluster.
+State Mangement can be handled locally or by an s3 backend with Native Locking

 ---